 Warrior’s Kerchief - This vividly colored Kerchief is enchanted to stick to the skin if placed so that it fully cover a wound, allowing air to pass in but preventing blood from spilling out, the better to encourage a wound’s healing or to prevent the owner from dying from loss of blood until a healer can attend them.
 Rumors of vampiric Kerchiefs are almost certainly untrue.

 Moonsilk By: Moonlake ( Items ) Materials - Non-Magical

 A type of silk given by a special type of larvae, much finer than conventional silk.
-Garments woven from it are highly sought after not just because of its beauty but also for the unique chiming sounds it made in breezes.
+Gowns woven from Moonsilk are not more alluring but can also give off musical sounds as breezes rustle over them.